mtitus83/MMM-Starlight/README.md

 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.
 See DESIGN.md for more information about the modules design.

-### New Features

-This version of MMM-SunSigns includes enhanced debug logging capabilities and a new caching mechanism to improve performance and reduce network usage.
-Use the `debug` option to enable detailed logging, and refer to the module's documentation for more information on the caching system.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.